Categories of hypermagmas, hypergroups, and related hyperstructures: Introduction

 The results above suggest an intriguing question.
 The category of mosaics gains its advantages by omission of the associative axiom in the objects.
 Is there a useful subcategory of ``weakly associative'' objects in $\Msc$ (or $\cMsc$) that retains good categorical properties while keeping some measure of algebraic constraint on the structures?

 \separate

-\textbf{Acknowledgments.} We wish to thank Matt Satriano for a number of stimulating discussions that led to the present work.
+\textbf{Acknowledgments.} We wish to thank Matt Satriano for a number of stimulating discussions that led to the present work, Oliver Lorscheid for informing us about crowds and the reference~\cite{LorscheidThas}, and Siddhant Jajodia and the anonymous referee for several corrections and suggestions.
 We also thank Zo\"{e} Reyes for suggesting the term \emph{mosaic}.